5 post-lockdown Mother’s Day weekends away using points and miles

-Here are some of the best Mother’s Day-inspired easy weekend trips from the U.K. to take using your points and miles.
+So here are some of the best Mother’s Day-inspired easy weekend trips you can take from the U.K. — but make sure you check each country’s travel rules and restrictions before you book.

-Stay: The Shelbourne, An Autograph Collection Property is part of the Bonvoy programme, with rates around 240 euros/£203 or 55,000 points per night on Mother’s Day weekend.
+Stay: The Shelbourne, An Autograph Collection Property is part of the Bonvoy programme at a Category 7 property, with rates around 450 euros/£384 or 50,000-70,000 points per night, depending on the time of year.
 Mum will love the classical elegance of this landmark hotel which overlooks St Stephen’s Green.

 Do: Spend some time relaxing and exploring your current digs: the Shelbourne Hotel, which dates back almost 200 years.
 The Horseshoe Bar was the site of some particularly notable events, such as a visit from the Rolling Stones and a performance by the Chieftains.
 Meanwhile, room 112 is where the Constitution of the Irish Free State was written.
 Now known as the Constitution Suite, the space still contains the original table and chairs used during the momentous event.

-The hotel’s famous spa also offers a special Mother’s Day Pampering Package, which includes a back massage, rejuvenating facial and a mini-manicure (145 euros/£123) valid until the 30 April.
-Offsite, celebrate with cakes and afternoon tea by the fireplace at Bewley’s Grafton Room or reserve a Gin Cocktail Masterclass at NoLIta, which includes two gin cocktails and a pre-class Mother’s Day brunch.
+The hotel’s famous spa is also certainly worth a visit and you can treat yourself to a back massage, rejuvenating facial or manicure, for instance.
+Offsite, celebrate with cakes and afternoon tea by the fireplace at Bewley’s Grafton Room or reserve a Gin Cocktail Masterclass at NoLIta.

-Stay: The Grand Hotel Powers is part of Hyatt’s Small Luxury Hotel Collection.
-The boutique hotel is perfectly Parisian chic and ideal for Mum.
-Hyatt just implemented dynamic pricing, and room rates around Mother’s Day cost 25,000 per night for an award stay.
+Stay: The Hotel Grand Powers is part of Hyatt’s Small Luxury Hotel Collection.
+The boutique hotel is perfectly Parisian chic and ideal for mum.
+Room rates in June cost around 460 euros/£393 per night or 25,000 points for an awards night at the Category 6 property.

-Do: Mother’s Day in France isn’t until 7 June, but the city was made for mum-inspired activities like shopping, brunch and spa visits all year round.
+Do: Mother’s Day in France isn’t until 7 June, so this could be perfect timing.
+The city was made for mum-inspired activities like shopping, brunch and spa visits all year round.
 Learn how to make French pastries with a cooking class at La Cuisine, one of the highest-rated cooking schools in Paris.

 If you’d rather just enjoy Parisian cuisine and skip the cooking part, the company also offers food tours.
 Fashionista mums will love doing the Coco Chanel Tour of Paris, which explores some of Chanel’s most visited haunts as well as a VIP tour of the flagship Chanel shop to better understand her design inspiration.
 A cruise down the River Seine, a visit to admire French impressionist art at the famed Musée d’Orsay or a day trip to the Palace of Versailles are all Mother’s Day-approved France activities.